Is Predictive Maintenance Overhyped?

 Leverage OEM recommendations as an initial framework, then refine them with facility-specific data over time.

-Sensor-Based Condition Monitoring
+Implement IoT-Based Condition Monitoring

 Instead of full-scale AI-driven PdM, deploy IoT sensors to track key parameters like temperature, vibration, and energy consumption.
 These sensors trigger alerts for anomalies rather than attempting to predict failures years in advance.

-Collaborate with OEMs
+Collaborate with OEMs for Predictive Insights

 Partner with OEMs to access aggregated failure insights and industry benchmarks.
 Some OEMs offer predictive maintenance as an additional service, which can be integrated into IWMS & CAFM platforms like eFACiLiTY®.

-Focus on Anomaly Detection Over Failure Prediction
+Focus on Anomaly Detection Rather than Failure Prediction

 Instead of aiming to predict exact failure dates, use real-time monitoring to detect operational deviations and address issues before they escalate.